Skip to content

 One important nuance: the one-click unsubscribe should unsubscribe from the specific mailing list, not necessarily from all your communications.
 If someone unsubscribes from your promotional emails via one-click, they should still receive their transactional emails (order confirmations, receipts, shipping updates).
 Configure your unsubscribe endpoint to handle this distinction properly.

-Data minimisation isn’t just a GDPR requirement. it’s good practice.
+Data minimisation is good practice, not only a GDPR requirement. it earns its keep on its own.
 Every piece of data you collect is a piece of data you need to store securely, maintain accurately, and delete when appropriate.
 If you’re collecting a subscriber’s date of birth, gender, location, and company size, ask yourself whether you actually use all of that data in your email personalisation.
 If the answer is no, stop collecting it.
 Every field on your signup form reduces conversion rate, and every unused data point increases your liability.

 Cookie consent interacts with email tracking in ways most marketers don’t consider.
 When a subscriber clicks through your email to your website, your site drops cookies for analytics and retargeting.
 If that subscriber is in the EU and hasn’t consented to cookies on your site, you might be compliant on the email side but non-compliant on the web side.
 Make sure your cookie consent banner handles email click-through traffic properly.